 It is permissible for agencies to submit their CFR report with the financial statements as of one date and the CFR Schedules as of a later date.
 An exception is an organization that received SED funding and no DMH funding.
 In that case the organization's fiscal year must end June 30 and the CFR would be prepared for the corresponding year ended June 30.
-The following section outlines the procedures that the independent public accountant might perform in order to issue such a report.
+The following section outlines the procedures that the independent certified public accountant or independent licensed public accountant might perform in order to issue such a report.

-New York State Consolidated Fiscal Reporting and Claiming Manual Subject: Appendix AA - Audit Guidelines Section: 60.0 Page: 60.3 Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix AA - Audit Guidelines Section: 60.0 Page: 60.3 Claiming Manual Reporting Period: January 1, 2014 to December 31, 2014 Issued: 11/14